pywavefront/PyWavefront/README.md

 When ``cache=True`` the interleaved vertex data is written as floats to a ``.bin`` file after the file is loaded.
 A json file is also generated describing the contents of the binary file.
-The binary file will be loaded the next time we attept to load the obj file reducing the loading time significantly.
+The binary file will be loaded the next time we attempt to load the obj file reducing the loading time significantly.

 Tests have shown loading time reduction by 10 to 100 times